 - Go to the Library tab

 - Right-click on Destiny 2

-- Select Properties and then General tab
+- Select Properties then go to the General tab

 - Click “Set Launch Options”